Gilbert's Cabin

 Gilbert's Cabin is in North Cascades National Park, in the U.S. state of Washington.
-Constructed by a private citizen named Gilbert Landre, the cabin was intended for as a private residence and is located at the site where Landre may have built an earlier cabin in 1888.
+Constructed by a private citizen named Gilbert Landre, the cabin was intended as a private residence and is located at the site where Landre may have built an earlier cabin in 1888.
 The cabin is 18 by 25 ft and was constructed from hand-hewn planks 17 in in thickness.
-Uniquely, the cabin walls are held together with dovetail joints at the corners, and Gilbert's Cabin is the only building in North Cascades National Park constructed in such a manner.
+Uniquely, the cabin walls are held together with dovetail joints at the corners.
+Gilbert's Cabin is the only building in North Cascades National Park constructed in such a manner.
 Gilbert's Cabin was placed on the National Register of Historic Places in 1989.